mubeenkhan246/hidaya-quran-learning-flutter-app/README.md

 🕋 **Complete Islamic Companion** - Everything you need for Islamic learning in one beautiful app
 📖 **Full Quran** - All 114 Surahs with audio recitation by multiple Qaris
-📚 **Authentic Hadith** - Comprehensive collections from renowned scholars
+📚 **Islamic Stories** - Inspiring narratives from Islamic history
 🕌 **Prayer Times** - GPS-based accurate Salah timings with notifications
 🧭 **Qibla Finder** - Real-time compass for precise direction to Mecca
-🎨 **Premium UI** - Stunning iOS 26 Liquid Glass design with smooth animations
+🎨 **Premium UI** - Stunning Liquid Glass design with smooth animations
-🌍 **Multilingual** - Full support for English, Arabic, Urdu, and Bahasa Indonesia
+👶 **Kids Learning** - Interactive Islamic education modules for children
 🆓 **100% Free** - No ads, no paywalls, all features available to everyone

 ---